 1--Strengthens the Immune System

-Japanese studies on males and females from four large companies in Tokyo, Japan, showed a marked increase in NK (Natural Killer) Cells due to forest bathing.
+Japanese studies on males and females from four large companies in Tokyo, Japan, showed a marked increase in NK Cells due to forest bathing.
 What's really fascinating is that they proved that trips to just anywhere weren't enough--nature was, in fact, the key.
 NK Cells attack viruses and even fight cancer,

 Also, they showed that the benefits of shinrin yoku lasted about 30 days, so a monthly forest bath could be extremely beneficial for boosting immunity. (source)